-Having a baby and feeling a new life developing inside is an amazing, life-changing experience for pregnant women, even though they may not always feel their best along the way.
+For a pregnant woman, feeling a new life developing inside her body is an amazing experience, even though she may not always feel her best at some points along the way.

 Pregnancy can be different from woman to woman, and even for the same mother from one pregnancy to the next.
-Some pregnancy symptoms last for several weeks or months, while other discomforts are temporary or don't affect every woman who is expecting.
+Some symptoms of pregnancy last for several weeks or months, while other discomforts are temporary or don't affect all women.

 "Pregnancy is a long, 10-month journey," said Dr. Draion Burch, an obstetrician and gynecologist at Magee-Womens Hospital at the University of Pittsburgh Medical Center.

-A normal pregnancy usually lasts about 40 weeks, counting from the first day of a woman's last menstrual period, which is typically about two weeks before conception occurs.
+A normal pregnancy usually lasts about 40 weeks, counting from the first day of a woman's last menstrual period, which is about two weeks before conception actually occurs.

-During each trimester, distinct changes take place in a pregnant woman's body as well as in the development of the fetus, and they will be described in greater detail below.
+During each trimester, changes take place in a pregnant woman's body as well as in the developing fetus, and a summary of these changes will be described below.